trec-dd/trec-dd-jig/README.md

   This script will set up a sqlite database at `./trec-dd-jig/jig/truth.db`.
 It will also generate a parameter file which will be used later in the metric calculation.
-The parameter file is located at `sample_run/params`
+The parameter file for the sample is located at `sample_run/params`

   Remember to replace the file paths with the actual datasets.